Metronoid/chronicler/content/character/skills/mental/computer.md

-# Computer
+# **Computer**

-Almost everyone in the modern day can turn on a computer, use the internet, and perform basic searches.
-This Skill represents a character’s ability beyond that level.
-Having the Computer Skill allows the character to develop programs, diagnose and repair major software and hardware problems, and perform more carefully focused and effective searches for data.
-It can also be used for things like digging into a file system, finding hidden or encrypted files, cracking encryption, hacking into computer systems, or sabotaging computer networks.
+The Computer Skill represents advanced ability beyond basic internet use and computer operation.
+The character can program, diagnose/repair software/hardware problems, and conduct effective data searches.
+It can also be used for tasks like accessing hidden/encrypted files, cracking encryption, hacking systems, or sabotaging computer networks.

-**Sample actions**: Hack into a computer system (Intelligence
-+ Computer), Internet and database searches (Wits + Computer), Programming (Intelligence + Computer)

 **Sample Specialties**: Data Retrieval, Digital Security, Hacking, Programming, User Interface Design

-**Sample contacts**: AI Researcher, Hardcore Computer Gamer, White Hat Hacker

-## Levels:
+## **Levels**:
-• **Novice**: A character at this level has probably used computers more extensively than the average person.
-She has a basic grasp of programming, can handle complicated searches, and can find and interpret files that were hidden or encrypted by the average (unskilled) user.
+• **Novice**: A character with this level of knowledge has greater computer expertise than the average person.
+They have basic programming skills, can conduct complicated searches, and find/interpret hidden/encrypted files that an unskilled user would miss.

-•• **Professional**: The character could be an entry level programmer or IT professional.
-The character has a solid grasp of programming principles and can perform more elaborate computer tasks easily.
-She can hack relatively unsecure networks and personal computers.
+•• **Professional**: The character may be an entry-level programmer or IT professional with solid programming knowledge and ability to perform complex computer tasks easily.
+They can hack relatively insecure networks and personal computers.

-••• **Experienced**: The character has excellent training and talent, or has been working with computers for a while.
-A character at this level is extremely adept at finding the information she needs, even when someone skilled has taken steps to hide it.
-As a hacker, she can break her way into the files of companies that have solid security.
+••• **Experienced**: TThe character has excellent training/talent or experience in computer work.
+They are highly skilled at finding information, even when hidden by skilled individuals.
+As a hacker, they can break into secure company files.

-•••• **Expert**: An expert in computer theory.
-The character can find extremely obscure information by correlating data from many sources, and can track down just about any irregularity in a computer’s files.
-If she is a hacker, then she has the knowledge and patience to get into government and even military systems.
+•••• **Expert**: An expert in computer theory, able to find obscure information through data correlation and detect irregularities in computer files.
+As a hacker, they have the knowledge and patience to penetrate government and military systems.

-••••• **Master**: A character at this level is one of the best in the world.
-She has worked with the absolute cutting edge in computer technology, and can break into pretty much any computer system in the world.
-No information is safe from her.
+••••• **Master**: A world-class character with experience in cutting-edge computer technology, able to break into any computer system.
+No information is secure from them.